Dr Niall Cunningham

 My interests lie in the spatial and statistical analysis of social and historical change, cohering around the themes of political conflict and social inequality, and methodologically focused on the possibilities and limitations of geographical information systems (GIS) to address these issues.
 Much of my published work has explored these themes in the Irish context, with a focus on Belfast as a key global laboratory for analysing the intersection of issues of ethnicity, inequality, urban materiality and conflict.

-Another vehicle for pursuing some of these interests over the past few years has been the BBC's Great British Class Survey (GBCS), a major web survey conducted between 2011 and 2013 to examine the role and relevance of social class in the UK today.
+Another important vehicle for pursuing some of these interests over the past few years has been the BBC's Great British Class Survey (GBCS), a major web survey conducted between 2011 and 2013 to examine the role and relevance of social class in the UK today.
+This was the most significant exercise in 'public sociology' yet undertaken.
 This link gives an overview of the ideas behind the project when it was launched: https://www.youtube.com/watch?v=zInIRiBOp44.
-In April 2013, the initial results of our analysis of the GBCS were published in the journal Sociology as 'A New Model of Social Class: Findings from the BBC's Great British Class Survey Experiment'.
+In April 2013, the initial results of our analysis of the GBCS were published in the journal Sociology as 'A New Model of Social Class: Findings from the BBC's Great British Class Survey Experiment' and in 2015 in the book Social Class in the 21st Century (London: Penguin).

 I would be very pleased to receive enquiries from prospective doctoral students who share my interests in applying quantitative approaches in social and historical geography.